The best classic New York City restaurants

 You'll find red and white checkered tablecloths, close quarters and long waits, depending on what time you swing by (though a limited number of reservations are now accepted).

 The pizza recipe is Gennaro Lombardi's and goes back to Naples, Italy.
 Fresh mozzarella atop a rich tomato sauce, the original Margherita is finished with fresh basil and Romano cheese.
-It is the pie to order and serves an excellent reminder of why NYC is home to the best pizza in the world. - SL
+It is the pie to order and serves as an excellent reminder of why NYC is home to the best pizza in the world. - SL

 Lombardi's, 32 Spring St, New York, NY 10012, +1 (212) 941-7994